robertmartin8/ReasonableDeviations/_posts/2020-05-10-stat-arb-cefs.md

 ## Closed-End Funds vs ETFs

-Most of you are probably familiar with exchange-traded funds (ETFs) -- baskets of securities where the basket itself is tradable.
+Most of us are probably familiar with exchange-traded funds (ETFs) -- baskets of securities where the basket itself is tradable.
 The ETF industry has grown rapidly over the past few decades because ETFs provide a low-cost way to get exposure to a certain market, sector, or strategy.

 In this post, we will instead be discussing **closed-end funds (CEFs)**.
 On the surface, these may seem similar to ETFs: CEFs are also baskets of securities, and they can also be listed and traded on an exchange.
 A pedant might point out that by definition, a CEF is an ETF since it is a fund that trades on an exchange -- this is unfortunately not correct, as there is a true conceptual distinction.